AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 ## Prerequisites
 This script has only been tested on Windows 10(x64), using zotero 5 and Scrivener 1 for windows.
 Will test with Scrivener 3 when released later in 2018.
 It runs off of powershell, which comes with all modern Windows machines.

 This script also requires the Autoit cmdlet functions.
 This is to get around a Zotero bug in which the picker does not always appear on top when first called - unfortunately none of the in-built powershell commands did the trick.
 For ease of use, I have included the necessary files in the zipped folder.
 Just leave the files in the folder, and everything should work fine.
-If you prefer, however, you can move the 5 autoitx files to a folder in the directory C:\Program Files (x86)\WindowsPowerShell\Modules\ - this is however, not necessary.
+If you prefer, however, you can move the 5 autoitx files to a folder entitled "AutoItX" in the directory C:\Program Files (x86)\WindowsPowerShell\Modules\ - this is however, not necessary.

 ## Instructions
 1. Install the [RTF/ODT plugin for zotero](https://zotero-odf-scan.github.io/zotero-odf-scan/).